chessbot108/tc_edi/treewidth/editorial.md

 # Tree Width Editorial

 Note: I probably overestimated the difficulty of this problem.
-I made a solution that ran in $O(n \cdot tree\ depth)$​​ that might have used linear memory if i changed it.
-Most submissions ran in $O(n \cdot tree\ depth)$​​​ memory as well as time.
-I didn't realize it was so much easier to implement using a bottom up method if you could store the entire dp table with mle.
+I made a solution that ran in $O(n \cdot tree\ depth)$ that might have used linear memory if i changed it.
+Most submissions ran in $O(n \cdot tree\ depth)$ memory as well as time.
+I didn't realize it was so much easier to implement using a bottom up method if you could store the entire dp table without mle.